 All of these questions are things to ask yourself.
 Yes, it can be hard to face the whole truth but if your life is being heavily impacted by alcohol, you may be experiencing alcohol use disorder.
 The more questions you answered yes to, the more urgent your need for change should be.
-Of course any symptoms of alcohol use disorder should be taken care of immediately, but if you feel as if you’re concerned, seek professional help.
-A health professional, like the ones at Go Sober, can help you conduct a formal assessment of your symptoms and see if alcohol use disorder is present, and if it is, what stage it is at.
+Of course, any symptoms of alcohol use disorder should be taken care of immediately, but if you feel as if you’re concerned, seek professional help.
+A health professional, like the alcohol specialists at Go Sober, can help you conduct a formal assessment of your symptoms and see if alcohol use disorder is present, and if it is, what stage it is at.

 Alcohol use disorder or alcohol dependence is a real condition that affects so many people.
 If you or a loved one is struggling with alcohol, it’s never too late to change your life.
 Take back control with Go Sober.

 The Go Sober outpatient alcohol treatment program is different from detox, rehab, 12-step programs, and other types of treatment.
 This is because our approach is rooted in medicine and neuroscience, and addresses the causes of alcohol use, not just the symptoms.
 We focus on treating the whole person with a comprehensive protocol that combines detox, doctor-approved medications, and lifestyle and behavioral modifications to make positive changes that lead to higher rates of success.
 If you or a loved one is ready to sever your relationship with alcohol once and for all, we can help.
 Contact Go Sober to schedule a free, confidential consultation with a compassionate alcohol specialist, and reset your life today!